igd-geo/lidarserv/README.md

 The `ResultAck` message exists to ensure, that the server does not send `IncrementalResult`s faster than the client can receive and process.

 The TCP/IP connection between server and client acts as a fifo buffer, where multiple messages can be "in flight".
-If the client updates the query, it still has to process all in-flight `IncrementalResult` messages before it sees the first message from the server, that respects the new query.
-If there are many in-flight messages, this can lead to obvious visible delays in the client application.
+If the client updates the query, it still has to process all in-flight messages before it sees the first `IncrementalResult`, that respects the new query.
+If there are many in-flight messages, this can lead to visible delays in the client application.
 To avoid this, the server throttles its `IncrementalResult` messages so that the number of in-flight messages is limited to 10 or less.

 To know the number of in-flight messages, the server keeps track of how many `IncrementalResult` messages it has sent out and subtracts the number of `IncrementalResult` messages that the client has processed.
 The `ResultAck` message tells the server, how many `IncrementalResult` messages the client has processed.
 The client should keep track of this number and periodically send it to the server - optimally after every processed update, but at least after each 10 updates.